 The Section 8 Housing Choice Voucher Program (HCVP) (Assistance follows the family if it moves)

 Just as for a renter of unsubsidized housing, once the family finds suitable housing at an approvable rent, the owner screens the family for suitability and the family and owner enter into a lease.
 HACA then enters into a contract with the owner.
 The family and HACA begin making their respective monthly payments to the owner so that the owner receives full rent.
-HACA's payment is on time every month.
-And, since the family's rent is made more manageable by the HCVP assistance, it's easier for it to make its payment on time each month as well.
+HACA’s payment is on time every month.
+And, since the family’s rent is made more manageable by the HCVP assistance, it’s easier for the family to make its payment on time each month as well.